Jasnaps/D-Predict/README.md

 # D-Predict
 "D-Predict" is the disease prediction system which predict the diseases based on the symptoms given.
 Symptoms are inputed either in the form of speech or text.
+Prediction is done using Gaussian Naive Bayes Algorithm.